 Although the reservoir will function primarily for irrigation, it should provide an excellent sport fishery, and day-use will be accommodated.

 Construction will begin once the design is completed, the land is acquired, all regulatory requirements are met, and approvals are received.
-Beginning construction in early 2024 is likely.
+Beginning construction in late 2025 or early 2026 is likely.
 If approved, completion of the project will take up to two years once construction commences.

 Share this Post: